Michael Gough: Personal life

 Gough was married four times.
 He married his first wife Diana Graves in 1937; their son Simon Peter was born in 1942 and they divorced in 1948.
 His second wife was Anne Elizabeth Leon (born 1925 and half-sister of actor John Standing).
 They married in 1950, their daughter Emma Frances was born in 1953 and they divorced in 1962.
 His third wife was Doctor Who actress Anneke Wills, who portrayed the Doctor's companion Polly.
 Wills and Gough met at various times during her life, firstly during a theatre trip with her mother in 1952, but they first met formally on the set of Candidate for Murder and the attraction was instant.
 Gough adopted Wills's daughter Polly and in 1965 their son Jasper was born.
-Polly died in a motorcycle accident in 1982 at the age of 19, believing that Gough was her biological father.
+Polly died in a car accident in 1982 at the age of 19.
 Gough married Henrietta Lawrence (his fourth wife) in 1981, and they remained together until his death.

 Death

-Gough died aged 94 on 17 March 2011 at his home in Salisbury, Wiltshire.
+Gough died aged 94 on 17 March 2011 at his home in Ashmore, Dorset.
 A memorial service was held, he was cremated, and his ashes were scattered in the English Channel.

-Gough was survived by his fourth wife Henrietta, daughter Emma and son Simon (an actor who is married to actress Sharon Gurney, the daughter of the Upstairs, Downstairs actress Rachel Gurney) and Jasper, a photographer.
 Michael Keaton, who played the title character in the first two theatrical Batman films opposite Gough, paid tribute to him, describing him as sweet and charming, and wrote "To Mick – my butler, my confidant, my friend, my Alfred.
 I love you.
 God bless.
 Michael (Mr. Wayne) Keaton."

 Gough was added to In Memoriam at the 18th Screen Actors Guild Awards.

 Awards and nominations

 Gough won Broadway's 1979 Tony Award as Best Actor (Featured Role – Play) for Bedroom Farce.
 He was also nominated in the same category in 1988 for Breaking the Code.

-In 1957 Gough won a BAFTA TV Award and in 1971, was nominated for a BAFTA Film Award for his work in The Go-Between.
+In 1957 Gough won the British Academy Television Award for Best Actor, and in 1972 he was nominated for a BAFTA Film Award for his work in The Go-Between.

 Gough was nominated for a Drama Desk Award Outstanding Featured Actor in a Play in 1979 for Bedroom Farce and again in 1988 for Breaking the Code.